 Millennial dads are some of our favorites.
 They are attentive and loving dads.
 They are so present and involved.
 And Millennial moms have to sort through more information than any other time in history – every one of these sweet mommas is sorting and reading and searching.
 And there is this parental pressure to cultivate a parenting style or voice that is acceptable to the masses.
 That kind of pressure takes such mental energy (as if raising a baby wasn’t enough!).
 But the love that parents have for their kids – that has not changed.
 And babies and toddlers that respond to basic routine and love sleeping long stretches – that hasn’t changed either.

-The Moms on Call book is the holy grail of schedules- What does a structured and consistent daytime routine have to do with nighttime sleep?
+Why does a structured and consistent daytime routine help with nighttime sleep?

 When we have key things in place it helps everyone to tell time, to know what comes next and to have some predictability without being so scheduled you can’t enjoy life or so flexible that you cannot enjoy your baby.
 There is a nice middle ground and it does not change on the basis of what time the baby woke up last.
 It harnesses this powerful thing called a 24 hour clock that ticks inside of us all and is connected to hormones and the restorative nature of sleep.
 And raising a newborn especially gives you so many things to count – not just fingers and toes but number of ounces, number of diapers, intervals between feedings, and so, as far as the schedule is concerned, we do all the math!
 We just write it out with times and instructions to give this solid foundation that anchors our home life.

 - At Moms on Call, we are dedicated to finding the ideal sleep environment for babies, and toddlers, because we understand the neurologic significance of rest during this time of growth and development.